wurmlab/SBC361-programming-in-R/2017/practical2.md

 #### Q14-D. What can you do to reduce the risks of things going wrong if there is a chance you may want to rerun this loop on a similar but slightly different dataset?

-## Working with DNA data
+## Hacker section: Working with DNA data

-#### Q15-A. Write a function that converts a short DNA sequence of 15 bases (e.g. "ACCTGTCATCATCCC") to RNA and splits the string into codon triplets.
+#### Bonus Q15-A. Write a function that converts a short DNA sequence of 15 bases (e.g. "ACCTGTCATCATCCC") to RNA and splits the string into codon triplets.
 You will need to:

   * load the data into R: `dna_string <- scan("https://wurmlab.github.io/SBC361-programming-in-R/sequence.txt", what = character())`
   * replace T with U  (thymine with uracil to convert DNA to RNA)